hruday-45/SQL-Data-warehouse/reports/Business_Reports/reports/Olist_Brazil_Business_Overview.md

-# 📊Olist Brazil Business Overview
+# 📊 Olist Brazil Business Overview

 This repository contains an analysis of Olist Brazil's e-commerce dataset.
 Below is a high-level business summary based on sales, customers, and products.

 ---

-## 📌Key Business Metrics
+## 📌 Key Business Metrics

 | Metric | Value |
 |--------|-------|